awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-permissions.md

 **Task 1: Configure instance permissions**
 Provide the Maintenance Windows service with the AWS Identity and Access Management \(IAM\) permissions needed to run maintenance window tasks on your instances by doing one of the following:
 + Create a custom service role for maintenance window tasks
-+ Create a service\-linked role for Systems Manager
++ Create a service\-linked role for AWS Systems Manager

 You specify one of these roles as part of the configuration when you create a maintenance window task\.
 This allows Systems Manager to run tasks in maintenance windows on your behalf\.